 Dr Richard Hayward

-Richard Hayward is a Senior Lecturer in Microbiology in the Department of Pathology.
+Richard Hayward is a University Associate Professor in Microbiology in the Department of Pathology.
 His laboratory investigates the molecular basis of interactions between pathogenic bacteria and their mammalian host cells, with particular emphasis of the human pathogen Chlamydia trachomatis.

 Professor Ewa Paluch